Tag - Kosrae

 Kosrae Nautilus Resort

-Joshua by the pool at 'his' property - Kosrae Nautilus Resort.
+Joshua, by the pool at his 'raffle-ticket-winning' property - Kosrae Nautilus Resort.

-Joshua by the pool at ‘his’ property – Kosrae Nautilus Resort.
+Joshua, by the pool at his ‘raffle-ticket-winning’ property – Kosrae Nautilus Resort.

 Kosrae Nautilus Resort made worldwide headlines in 2016 when the original Australian owners, who had spent 20 years building up the business, decided to raffle the resort instead of selling it to a rich developer.
 This created a worldwide frenzy which resulted in the sale of 75,485 tickets at US$49 per ticket in 150 countries.